Sushmi-git/Sushmi-git/README.md

 # 💫 About Me:
-Welcome to my GitHub repository!
-I am Sushmitha R, a passionate data enthusiast currently pursuing my MSc in Data Analytics.
-Here you will find a collection of my projects showcasing my skills and experience in data analysis, machine learning, and data visualization
+Welcome to my GitHub!
+I am Sushmitha, Data science student from India!

 ## 🌐 Socials: